Lab Operations

 Adult Mosquito Surveillance

-Adult mosquitoes are collected in one of four ways: New Jersey Light Traps, CDC Traps, Gravid Traps, and Resting Boxes.
+Adult mosquitoes are primarily collected in one of three ways: New Jersey Light Traps, CDC Traps outfitted with carbon dioxide, and Gravid Traps.
 Collected mosquitoes are counted and identified in the lab by trained staff members.
-These collections are important because they: indicate how many of each mosquito species are present, specify where the mosquitoes are, suggest which areas within the County need more control, and provide a quantitative measurement of how well control methods are working.
+These collections are important because they indicate how many of each mosquito species are present, specify where the mosquitoes are, suggest which areas within the County need treatment, and provide a quantitative measurement of how well control methods are working.

 Dead Bird Surveillance

-Homeowners should report dead birds to Bay County Mosquito Control at (989) 894-4555.
-Please report all birds, but species other than crows and blue jays can be disposed of in the regular trash or buried.
+Homeowners should report dead crows or blue jays to Bay County Mosquito Control at (989) 894-4555.
+Species other than crows and blue jays can be disposed of in the regular trash or buried.
 When handling birds, avoid barehanded contact.
 Instead, turn a plastic shopping bag inside out and scoop up the bird with the bag.
 Place the bagged carcass in an outdoor garbage can for disposal.
 We will not pick up live birds.

 Quality Control

 Biology staff members are responsible for ensuring that control materials are properly working and that field technicians are properly applying the materials.
-Furthermore, the truck-mounted ULV (Ultra Low Volume) spray equipment utilized for adult mosquito fogging is calibrated to guarantee the minimum effective amount of chemical is dispensed.
-We measure the droplet size of the material, too, so that droplets are in the proper range (10-17 microns) according to label recommendations.
+Studies are also done throughout the season for resistance testing.
+Furthermore, staff ensures the truck-mounted ULV (Ultra Low Volume) spray equipment utilized for adult mosquito fogging is calibrated to guarantee the minimum effective amount of chemical is dispensed.
+We measure the droplet size of the material, too, so that droplets are in the proper range (less than 30 microns with 90% of the spray contained in droplets smaller than 48 microns) according to label recommendations.

 Control materials that are currently being used as well as new formulations are evaluated on a regular basis.
-It's essential to make sure that we are using the best products available on today's market.
+It's essential to make sure that we are using the most effective and efficient products available on today's market while minimizing risk to the environment.